 I was born in September 1964.
-Peter Vermes, Bruce Murray, John Harkes, Brian Bliss and everyone from this team are my exact contemporaries in U.S. soccer’s Generation Zero, for we were all there at creation: wearing baseball-style stirrup socks in youth leagues during the early 1970s; learning the game from soccer-ignorant dads (and the odd, invaluably savvy immigrant dad); ogling those rare broadcasts of British and German league games (on PBS of all things); watching NASL rise so magnificently, only to fold so tragically; and ultimately traveling abroad to play (and watch) the game as it was meant to be played.
+Peter Vermes, Bruce Murray, John Harkes, Brian Bliss and everyone from this team are my exact contemporaries in U.S. soccer’s Generation Zero.
+We were all there at creation: wearing baseball-style stirrup socks in youth leagues during the early 1970s; rolling our eyes at the cockamamie theories earnestly conferred by the ignorant Soccer Dads who coached us (and appreciating all the more the odd, invaluably savvy immigrant dad); ogling those rare broadcasts of British and German league games (on public television of all things); watching NASL rise so magnificently (only to fold so damned tragically); and ultimately traveling abroad to play (and watch) the game as it was meant to be played.

 In another important respect, however, the collective story of Generation Zero transcends the on-field realm.

 The 1990 World Cup was the first to be televised in its entirety here in the U.S. (in 1982 and 1986, for example, only the World Cup final was made available live on domestic, broadcast television).
 Naturally, my soccer friends and I were over the moon that America had qualified for Italia ’90.
 But I remember feeling incredibly privileged just to watch those 1990 World Cup matches — all of them, live from the old country, alongside my boy Abdul, consuming whatever deep-fried delights he delivered to my Watertown flat.